 We sure hope not!
 The campground manager will monitor the stream gauge closely and inform campers if there is any immediate danger.
+In the event of a sudden flood, the rally point is the barn.
 Luckily, times of heavy rain are bad times to climb.

 Can I park my car at the campground for just the day while I climb?